-Local Development Plan
+Local Development Plan (LDP 1)

-In particular it must conform to the approved Strategic Development Plan which has been prepared by the strategic planning authority (SESplan) and its purpose is to implement requirements on a more detailed site-specific basis than exists within the SDP.
+The Local Development Plan must conform to the approved Strategic Development Plan (SDP) which has been prepared by the strategic planning authority (SESplan) and its purpose is to implement requirements on a more detailed site-specific basis than exists within the SDP.

-The LDP comprises a written statement and five proposals maps.
+LDP 1 comprises a written statement and five proposals maps.
 The written statement provides the general policy context against which planning applications for new development proposals will be assessed.
 This is supported by the proposals maps which show the range of development opportunities and constraints within the area.

-Printed copies of the West Lothian Local Development Plan 2018 are available to purchase for the sum of £75 (inclusive of £5 postal/packaging charge).
-Please note that if collecting from the Civic Centre, there will be no delivery charge.
+Printed copies of LDP 1 are also available to purchase for the sum of £75 (inclusive of £5 postal/packaging charge).
+Please note that if collecting from the Civic Centre, there is no delivery charge.
 Payments can be made by credit or debit card or by cheque to 'West Lothian Council'.

 |Cost (for pick up only)||Cost (including post & package)|

-|Adopted Local Development Plan 2018 (including Proposals Maps)||£70||£75|
+|Adopted Local Development Plan 2018 (LDP 1) (including Proposals Maps)||£70||£75|

 |Proposals Maps only||£17||£20|

-Non-statutory planning guidance can be helpful in enabling quality planning outcomes and used to provide detail on a range of subject areas.
+Non-statutory Planning Guidance can be helpful in enabling quality planning outcomes and used to provide detail on a range of subject areas.
 One of the benefits of non-statutory guidance is that it can be updated quickly when necessary and can also be prepared where an issue arises unexpectedly during the lifecycle of the LDP.